Allow More New Housing Within the Urban Core

 Urban villages are generally zoned neighborhood commercial or low to mid- rise residential; they encourage moderate density and are prioritized for more frequent transit service.

 In the context of regional growth management planning, increased growth in urban centers and villages was also a central strategy in the effort to reduce development outside the urban core, in order to preserve forests and farmland.
-This was part of the King County's response to Washington's passage of the Growth Management Act.
+This was part of the King County's response to Washington's passage of the Growth Management Act (GMA).
 The intention of policymakers was that there would be plenty of housing for everyone, but it would be concentrated in urban areas where people would have reduced travel to jobs, schools, and services while still being able to go outside the city to enjoy the natural bounty that makes the region such a special place to live.
+Under the GMA, cities are legally required to have a planning process, and to accommodate the expected level of population growth.

 Seattle has added on to its urban villages over time, and the population has grown significantly since the urban village concept was initiated.
 We've grown by 25% just in the last 10 years.
 To the right is a map of Seattle's urban centers and villages.
 They make up 18% of the land area that permits residential development in the city, but in 2017 they accounted for 88% of the housing growth.